 Getting Sober in The First 30 Days

-Getting sober is one of the most difficult and important decisions you will ever make.
+Getting 30 days clean and sober is one of the most difficult and important decisions you will ever make.
 Sobriety comes with great rewards, but also many challenges.
 In early recovery specifically, it may seem like the challenges outweigh the positives at times.
 Early recovery can feel scary and uncomfortable, but you are not alone in these feelings.
 An estimated 22 million Americans are in recovery.
 This means that there are 22 million people that can guide you through the first 30 days of sobriety.
-This blog post will discuss your first 30 days of sobriety and offer some tips on how to survive them.
+This blog post will discuss 30 days of sobriety and offer some tips on how to survive them.

 What to Expect in the First 30 Days of Sobriety